lucymccanna/Pewlett-Hackard-Analysis/README.md

 ## Summary
 To recover from the "silver tsunami", Pewlett Hackard will have to fill roughly 72,5000 positions.

 There are significantly more retirement-ready staff members than there are members eligible for the mentorship program.
-All junior employees eligible for the mentorship program will have plenty of qualified mentors, except those in a manager position.
-As shown in the table below, there are 2 retirement-ready managers but no eligible employees to be mentored.
+All junior employees eligible for the mentorship program will have plenty of qualified mentors, as shown in the table below.
+It is noteable that there are 2 retirement-ready Managers but no eligible employees to be mentored.

-Figure 1: Count of Retirement Ready Employees vs Mentor-Eligible Employees by Title
+##### Figure 1: Count of Retirement Ready Employees vs Mentor-Eligible Employees by Title
 ![image_name](https://github.com/lucymccanna/Pewlett-Hackard-Analysis/blob/main/retiring_vs_mentorready.png)